| Title | Detention |

 Bilingual Support

-Chinese and English are fully supported from launch.
-Dialogue, notes, and menus preserve idioms and cultural context while keeping puzzles and story clear for international players.
-The game is accessible without losing its Taiwanese identity.
+Chinese and English are fully supported, preserving idioms and cultural context while keeping story and puzzles clear for international players.

 Slip past spirits and survive the shadows with careful timing.